Rebel Moon: Critical response

 Reviewing the director's cut, Chase Hutchinson of Collider said it "lacks anything approaching depth or well-constructed action, failing to offer anything worth revisiting despite adding another nearly two hours".
 Conversely, Zosha Millman of Polygon considered Chalice of Blood an improvement over A Child of Fire, saying, "Ultimately Chalice of Blood ends with a stronger promise for future installments than Curse of Forgiveness delivers, but even with lengthy runtimes and ample side quests, it never feels like Snyder is biting off more than he can chew here."

-In a double review of the Director's Cuts for Rebel Moon Part One and Part Two, David James from We Got This Covered wrote: "In an age of algorithmically generated sludge it's a miracle that Zack Snyder convinced Netflix to fund this kinky, gory and truly bizarre sci-fi epic.
-A cult classic in the making."
-James praised, among other things, the sex scenes, the violence, and the actors, while he criticized the musical score.
-He gave the movies four out of five stars.

 Viewership

 After premiering December 22 on Netflix, the film garnered 23.9 million views in three days, making it the #1 most viewed English-language film on the service from December 18 to 24, the second consecutive Netflix #1 for Snyder, starting with Army of the Dead; it was the ninth best 2023 debut for a Netflix original film.
 The film stayed in first place with 34M views in its first full week of availability, following its debut weekend.
 The week after that, the film slipped to second place with 11.1M views.
 In its fourth week, it had dropped to eighth place while earning 3.9M views, as the film also earned an overall worldwide total of 72.9M views.
 In 2024, for the week of April 15 to April 21, the film re-entered charts at number five, bringing in 5.5M views.
 The film jumped to fourth place on the top ten chart for the week of April 22 to April 28, adding 6M views.
-According to Netflix's “What We Watched: A Netflix Engagement Report", Rebel Moon generated 57.8 million views from December 21 to December 31, 2023, 54.2 million views from January 1 to June 30, 2024, 11.1 million views from July 1 to December 31, 2024, and 6.9 million views from January 1 to June 30, 2025, while the R-rated director's cut version of the film generated 7.6 million views from August 2 to December 31, 2024, and 2.1 million views from January 1 to June 30, 2025.
+According to Netflix's “What We Watched: A Netflix Engagement Report", Rebel Moon generated 57.8 million views from December 21 to December 31, 2023, 54.2 million views from January 1 to June 30, 2024, 11.1 million views from July 1 to December 31, 2024, 6.9 million views from January 1 to June 30, 2025, 2.4 million views from July 1 to December 31, 2025, and 3.2 million views from January 1 to June 30, 2026, while the R-rated director's cut version of the film generated 7.6 million views from August 2 to December 31, 2024, 2.1 million views from January 1 to June 30, 2025, 1.5 million views from July 1 to December 31, 2025, and 2.4 million views from January 1 to June 30, 2026.